Learn the skills for a successful career in Natural Health

 Continuing Your Study with ACS and Affiliates after this Course

-In recognition of the fact that career ambitions may tend to evolve over time, you may also wish to consider using your Foundation Diploma studies as credit towards higher qualifications in the fields of;
+In recognition of the fact that career ambitions may tend to evolve over time, you may also wish to consider using your Proficiency Award 1 studies as credit towards higher qualifications in the fields of;

 Graduates may find work in any of a wide variety of situations, such as: Health Support services (marketing, supply of health equipment and products), Health Clubs, Administrative positions (eg. in a medical centre, with a physiotherapist or other allied profession, medical insurance, etc)